bitcoreos/ginkgo_antibody_developability_2025/README.md

 To use our code:

-1. Navigate to the `code/flab_framework` directory
+1. Navigate to the desired directory (code/flab_framework, ml_algorithms, scripts, etc.)
 2. Install required dependencies
-3. Run the desired modules
+3. Run the desired modules or scripts

 Detailed usage instructions are included in each module.